ZoranWong/acc-engine.js/README.md

                      middleware = null;
                      responseClass = Response
               }

+              //You can send data using the object of HttpRequestOption's struct

+              Request.send(new HttpRequestOption({headers, data, uri, method, middleware, responseClass}));

+              Request.send({headers, data, uri, method, middleware, responseClass});
             ```

         setHeader(name, value)

         getHeader(name)

-        rules() define an array of validation rules for request data in return data.
+        rules() define an array of validation rules for request data in the return data.

-        messages() define an array of validation error messages for request data in return data.
+        messages() define an array of validation error messages for request data in the return data.

-        errors()
+        errors() return the validation errors

-        passed()
+        passed() determine whether the verification is passed

         get data()

         get headers()